oomejip/minimal-hud-restyle/README.md

 # Run the app
 $ bun run dev
 ```
 This fork of the original repository comes pre-built.
-If you wish to use it in your server, simply download, add to your resources, ensure in your `server.cfg`, and don't forget to set a framework in `config.shared.lua`.
+If you wish to use it in your server, simply download, add to your resources, ensure in your `server.cfg`.
+Don't forget to set a framework in `config/shared.lua` and any custom logic into `config/functions.lua`.

 ## Credits